Skip to main content

 By Stephen C. Schultz

-I was sitting in my office the other day and got a call from a therapist at RedCliff Ascent.
-He mentioned to me that he had met with an international educational consultant last week at one of the RedCliff Ascent wilderness treatment program graduations.
-This particular consultant had come to the States from Russia to act as a translator for the family of the student who was graduating.
-He was helping the family get the student placed in a traditional boarding school after his graduation from RedCliff.
-This consultant mentioned to the therapist that he may have another student to enroll in RedCliff soon.
+I was sitting in my office the other day when I received a call from a therapist at RedCliff Ascent.
+He mentioned that he had recently met with an international educational consultant at one of RedCliff Ascent’s wilderness treatment program graduations.
+This consultant had traveled from Russia to act as a translator for the family of a graduating student.
+He was assisting the family in placing the student in a traditional boarding school following his graduation from RedCliff.
+The consultant also mentioned that he might have another student to enroll in RedCliff soon.

-RedCliff Ascent regularly has international students attend.
-I have actually been out in the backcountry and visited at different times with students from the United Kingdom, France, Bermuda, Israel, Australia, Singapore, Italy, Russia, Netherlands and Brazil to name a few.
+After doing a bit of research, I discovered that RedCliff has had three students from Russia in the past few months.
+RedCliff Ascent regularly welcomes international students.
+I have personally visited the backcountry at different times and spoken with students from the United Kingdom, France, Bermuda, Israel, Australia, Singapore, Italy, Russia, the Netherlands, and Brazil, to name a few.

-Then, just this morning I saw an email inquiry from a Danish family member concerned about her sister.
-I have included it below without any corrections in spelling or grammar.
+Then, just this morning, I saw an email inquiry from a Danish family member concerned about her sister.
+I have included it below, without any corrections to spelling or grammar:

-These kinds of inquiries are quite common, and they break your heart.
-You can sense the concern of this young lady for her sister.
-Families across the globe are searching for answers when faced with mental health and emotional concerns.
+These kinds of inquiries are quite common, and they are heartbreaking.
+You can feel the concern this young woman has for her sister.
+Families across the globe are searching for answers when faced with mental health and emotional challenges.

-I think the sister in the scenario above is correct when she suggests there needs to be more to a therapeutic intervention than staying at home for a year and taking medication for depression.
-Medication can certainly play a part, but therapy also includes having therapeutic experiences that encourage the development of self awareness, insight, competence, achievement, motivation and resilience.
+I think the sister in the scenario above is correct in suggesting that there needs to be more to a therapeutic intervention than staying home for a year and taking medication for depression.
+Medication can certainly play a role, but therapy also involves therapeutic experiences that foster self-awareness, insight, competence, achievement, motivation, and resilience.

 I don’t know what will happen in this situation.
 RedCliff may or may not be a viable option for this family.
-I do know that there are a certain percentage of families around the world who are silently suffering with teens that are struggling.
-It is a lonely place for the sister mentioned above to actually go on the internet and start searching for answers.
+However, I do know that a certain percentage of families around the world are silently suffering as they watch their teenagers struggle.
+It is a lonely place to be—like the sister above, going online and searching for answers.

-While this message came to RedCliff from across the globe, I think it is important for all of us to remember that these same situations exist within our own communities.
-There are families silently suffering through emotional pain.
-There are parents and children, through no fault of their own; quietly doing the best they can in the situation they find themselves.
-Often, as neighbors and friends, we more than others can provide an added boost of encouragement or blanket of belonging.
+While this particular message came from across the globe, we must remember that similar situations exist within our own communities.
+There are families silently enduring emotional pain.
+There are parents and children, through no fault of their own, quietly doing their best in the circumstances they find themselves in.
+As neighbors and friends, we may be the ones best positioned to offer an encouraging word or a sense of belonging.

 Comments